 With mapp, application developers can set up an alarm, recipe or user management system in only a few clicks.
 Once configured, the precoded modular software components exchange data automatically.
 The alarm system, for example, logs alarms locally and then automatically sends them to APROL for long-term archiving.
 Even data entered manually via an operator terminal is sent to APROL.

-Uniform user management system
+- Uniform system

 Automatic data exchange works in the other direction as well.
 A user role system can be created for mapp in APROL, which is then transferred to individual machines or plants and updated with any changes.
 The same applies to web-based HMI applications created using mapp View.
 The APROL Report Server prepares visualizations of the recordings in the APROL Trend System that are displayed on the machine's HMI.